OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. In the `switchToFallbackAuth` function, replace `TODO 11` with the following code.
 About this code, note:

     * It sets the global `authSSO` to false, and creates a new client request that uses MSAL for auth.
-The new request will have an MSAL access token to the middle tier server.
+The new request will have an MSAL access token to the middle-tier server.
-    * Once the request is created it calls `callWebServer` to continue attempting to call the middle tier server successfully.
+    * Once the request is created it calls `callWebServer` to continue attempting to call the middle-tier server successfully.

     ```javascript
     showMessage("Switching from SSO to fallback auth.");